-Brush fire escalates to three-alarm fire in White Center as nearby apartments evacuated
+Arson suspect arrested after three-alarm fire in White Center spread to nearby apartments

-A large brush fire in White Center spread to a nearby apartment complex Wednesday afternoon, damaging units and injuring three firefighters.
+One person was arrested in connection to a brush fire in White Center that spread to a nearby apartment complex Wednesday, which officials now believe was arson, according to King County Sheriff’s spokesman Sgt.
+Ryan Abbott.

-The fire broke out in the 10700 block of 14th Avenue Southwest around 3 p.m., said Puget Sound Regional Fire Authority spokesman Capt.
+The fire, which was in the 10700 block of 14th Avenue Southwest, damaged apartment units and injured three firefighters.

+Firefighters responded around 3 p.m. and evacuated units in two nearby apartment complexes, said Puget Sound Regional Fire Authority spokesman Capt.
 Kyle Ohashi.
-Firefighters evacuated units in two nearby apartment complexes.
-The fire, pushed by the wind, spread into one of the apartment buildings and damaged all seven units, Ohashi said.
+Pushed by the wind, the fire spread into one of the apartment buildings and damaged all seven units, Ohashi said.

 No occupants were injured but three firefighters were, Ohashi said.
 A Seattle Fire Department firefighter was sent to the hospital with injuries that were not life-threatening, while another firefighter was sent to the hospital as a precaution and one was treated at the scene, he said.